aibubbledhilip-crypto/Replit_voyager/replit.md

    - Remove mappings using the X button
 4. Click "Compare Files" to start the comparison
 5. Review the comparison results:
-   - **Unique to File 1**: Rows that exist only in the first file (based on mapped key columns)
+   - **Only in File 1**: Rows that exist only in the first file (based on mapped key columns)
-   - **Unique to File 2**: Rows that exist only in the second file (based on mapped key columns)
+   - **Only in File 2**: Rows that exist only in the second file (based on mapped key columns)
-   - **Common Rows**: Rows that are completely identical in both files
+   - **Matching Keys**: Rows where the key columns match in both files (showing complete side-by-side data from both files)
-   - **Differences**: Rows that match on key columns but have different values in other columns
 6. **Download separate reports** for each category:
    - **Summary Report**: Comparison statistics, column mappings, and metadata
-   - **Unique to File 1**: CSV containing only rows found in the first file
+   - **Only in File 1**: CSV containing only rows found in the first file
-   - **Unique to File 2**: CSV containing only rows found in the second file
+   - **Only in File 2**: CSV containing only rows found in the second file
-   - **Common Rows**: CSV containing identical rows from both files
-   - **Differences**: CSV showing rows with changes and their values
+   - **Matching Keys**: CSV showing complete data from both files with File1_ and File2_ column prefixes
    - Download buttons only appear for categories with data
    - Each button shows the number of rows in that category